AndrewFreemantle/OSPhoto/README.md

-## OS photo
+## OSPhoto

-OS photo is an open source replacement for [Synology's Photo Station](https://www.synology.com/en-us/dsm/feature/photo_station), a photo and video storage gallery that you self-host on your [own server](https://en.wikipedia.org/wiki/Network-attached_storage).
+OSPhoto is an open source replacement for [Synology's Photo Station](https://www.synology.com/en-us/dsm/feature/photo_station), a photo and video storage gallery that you self-host on your [own server](https://en.wikipedia.org/wiki/Network-attached_storage).

 ### About